View of sculptures.

 Directions:

 I-80 exit 145, turn east, then turn left onto Star Peak Rd.
-Drive straight as the road turns to gravel to Thunder Mountain.
+Drive straight as the road turns to gravel and Thunder Mountain is ahead on the left.

 My Sights